 Astilbe is a fantastic plant to have in your flower garden.
-A perennial that’s hardy from USDA zone 3 through 9, it will grow for years even in climates with very cold winters.
+A perennial that’s hardy from USDA zones 3 through 9, it will grow for years even in climates with very cold winters.
 Even better, it actually prefers shade and acidic soil, meaning it’ll bring life and color to a part of your garden that might be hard to fill.
-But what else can go in those spaces with it?
+What else can go in those spaces with it?
 Keep reading to learn about astilbe companion planting and plants that grow well with astilbe.

 Plants That Grow Well With Astilbe